MRAC-IAAC/material_localization/README.md

 Each image takes ~5 seconds to process.

-This will write images with category colors to the 'output_localization' folder, as well as text files containing the heuristically weighted category probabilities for each image subpatch.
+This will write images with category colors to the 'output_localization' folder, as well as text files containing the heuristically weighted category scores for each image subpatch.

-Not these are currently not re-normalized, and will almost always be negative.
+Not these are currently not re-normalized, and will almost always be negative, due to the way heuristics are applied.

 ---